 Some people think that an IT service desk is the same thing as an IT help desk.
-It isn’t, as I’m going to explain.
+It isn’t and we’re going to explain the difference between service desk and help desk.
 Sure, there are some similarities, but there are also many differences.
-Let’s start by exploring what a service desk is and what a help desk is.

 A help desk is a function within an organization that is responsible for providing help to the users who contact it.
 A service desk also does this.
-The help provided by the staff of the IT help desk includes giving answers to questions about products and services that the organization provides to its users, and assistance in resolving any issues with them.
+The help provided by the staff of the IT help desk includes answering questions about products and services that the organization offers its users and assistance in resolving any issues with them.
 The responsibilities of a help desk usually only include these two aspects, whereas a service desk has a broader range of responsibilities.
-Help desk staff typically use a combination of their own knowledge and experience, together with information collated into a knowledge base that is accessible to the help desk staff.
+Help desk staff typically use a combination of their own knowledge and experience, together with information collated into a knowledge base accessible to the help desk staff.
 This system is often called the knowledge management system.

-At face value, an IT service desk can seem to be pretty much the same as an IT help desk, as both provide a single point of contact for users.
+At face value, IT service desk operations can seem to be pretty much the same as IT help desk operations, as both provide a single point of contact for users.
 The IT information library (ITIL® 4) has a very simple definition of a service desk – ‘The point of communication between the service provider and its users.’
 Whilst you could apply this same definition to a help desk, it’s useful to look at the definition that the previous version of ITIL used for an IT service desk.
 ITIL 2011 defines the service desk as ‘The single point of contact between the service provider and the users.
-A typical service desk manages incidents and service requests, and also handles communication with the users’.
-This definition of what a service desk is brings in the concept of management, which is missing from most definitions of a help desk.
+A typical service desk manages incidents and service requests and also handles communication with the users’.
+This definition of what a service desk is, brings in the concept of management, which is missing from most definitions of a help desk.

 (See also, “Five Ways To Improve Major Incident Management”)

-So a service desk doesn’t just answer queries and help users to resolve issues, which is what a help desk does.
-An IT service desk also actively manages the activities that result in a resolution, even if the service desk’s first line has passed the query or issue onto the second line, or even third line, for resolution.
+So a service desk doesn’t just answer queries and help users to resolve issues, which is how a help desk functions.
+An IT service desk also actively manages the activities that result in a resolution, even if the service desk’s first line has passed the query or issue onto the second line, or even the third line, for resolution.
 While some help desks do some management, many don’t.
 This leads to poor customer service, which, in many ways, led to the development of the IT service desk as a concept.
-Management by a service desk includes chasing second and third line for updates, providing escalations to senior staff and other key stakeholders, monitoring progress against service levels, and taking proactive actions where these are in danger of being breached.

 To make the change from a help desk to a service desk, you have to amend the scope of what your help desk does and probably change the attitude, behavior, and culture of the staff working in the help desk.

-The first thing you should do is to properly understand why you want to turn your help desk into a service desk, including the expected benefits.
-This could be to keep up with your competitors, who have already made the change form a help desk to a service desk and have publicized the fact to their customers.
-Or it could be because you want to make a change to improve the morale of your help desk staff and keep them in your organization by making them into an service desk – some people who have always worked on IT help desks view a move to a IT service desk as the next step on their career ladder.
+The first thing you should do is properly understand why you want to turn your help desk into a service desk, including the expected benefits.
+This could be to keep up with your competitors, who have already made the change from a help desk to a service desk and have publicized the fact to their customers.
+Or it could be because you want to make a change to improve the morale of your help desk staff and keep them in your organization by making them into a service desk – some people who have always worked on IT help desks view a move to an IT service desk as the next step on their career ladder.

 Whatever is the situation in your organization, if you don’t understand why you want to make the change from a help desk to a service desk, then you should not try to do it.
 While the change shouldn’t be complicated, it will still cost you money and potentially disrupt the service that your help desk already provides to your users.

 Additionally, your plans need to include communication about the changes.
-This is essential as moving from a help desk to a service desk usually requires changes in attitude, behavior, and culture for staff in the IT help desk, the rest of IT, and the users.
+This is essential as moving from a help desk to a service desk usually requires changes in attitude, behavior, and culture for staff in the IT help desk, the rest of the IT departments, and the users.

 Virima’s IT Discovery, IT Asset Management (ITAM), and IT Service Management (ITSM) solutions can help you maximize the value of business processes and service management investments.
 Virima features can automatically discover and map your critical IT resources and the interconnections that link them to one another, your applications and services, and your users.